 When I researched the subject of how to maintain the thyroid in top condition, I’ve seen that radishes and radish juice came at the top of the list regarding balancing the activity of the thyroid gland.
 Mercola.com website mentioned that radishes and radish juice can be quite beneficial.
 This is because a sulphur compound found in the radish (called raphanin) is a regulator of the thyroid hormones.
 When enough of this sulphur compound is circulating in the bloodstream, the thyroid is less apt to over or under produce these hormones.

 If you suspect that you may have a thyroid disorder please read my other post about the Top 13 Signs That You May Have a Thyroid Disorder.
-However I would recommend you to consult with your doctor as well.
+But of course you will need to consult with your doctor for a proper diagnosis.

 If you suffer from hypothyroidism, you may wish to read the post about natural remedies for hypothyroidism: